 Animals make friends too and there’s one tip that wasn’t mentioned in the video above.
 The saying ‘you scratch my back and I’ll scratch yours’ doesn’t just apply to humans.
 Social animals are always helping each other, whether it’s by keeping each other warm in winter or grooming parasites off each others’ coats.
 When we need help, it’s always nice to know someone’s got your back.

-I’m not suggesting your child should groom nits off the heads of other children at school (although perhaps that’s an option we should consider, lord knows I hate doing it!) but in the animal world, friendships are born through mutual help and respect.
-By teaching Miss Possum to respect others, be kind, friendly and helpful, I hope to see her increase her chances of making more meaningful and lifelong friendships.
+I’m not suggesting your child should groom nits off the heads of other children at school (although perhaps that’s an option we should consider, lord knows I hate doing it!).
+In the animal world, friendships are born through mutual help and respect.
+By teaching daughters to respect others, be kind, friendly and helpful, I hope to see her increase her chances of making more meaningful and lifelong friendships.

-Armed with the tips from Jackie, Pauline and Kate, and taking into consideration my knowledge of animal social interactions, I’ve already seen a vast improvement in Miss Possum’s confidence with her fellow school mates.
+Armed with the tips from Jackie, Pauline and Kate, and taking into consideration my knowledge of animal social interactions, I’ve already seen a vast improvement in my six year old’s confidence with her fellow school mates.
 I can only see it getting easier!